AAAS Diverse Voices in Science Journalism Internship

 Logan Nonfiction Program Fellowships

 The Logan program at the Carey Institute for Global Good in New York accepts applications from writers, documentary filmmakers, photojournalists, podcasters and multimedia reporters currently at work on a longform project for its fellowships.
 The program seeks to assemble a diverse and inclusive community of fellows working on socially relevant political, health, environmental, human rights and justice topics.
 Fellows are provided lodging, meals, workspace, professional guidance and community plus a travel stipend.

 MacDowell in New Hampshire, which provides time and space for artists to work on creative projects, has expanded its support for journalists by providing additional residencies and project funding of up to $2,500 in addition to financial aid for accepted artists engaged in long-form journalism projects.
-Fellowship consists of exclusive use of a private studio, accommodations and three prepared meals a day for two weeks to two months. .
+Fellowship consists of exclusive use of a private studio, accommodations and three prepared meals a day for two weeks to two months.
 No residency fees.
-Artists are responsible for materials and travel expenses; financial assistance is available to artists in residence based on need.
-MacDowell encourages applications from artists representing the widest possible range of perspectives and demographics.
-The sole criterion for acceptance is artistic excellence.
+Financial assistance is available to nonfiction writers in residence based on need.

 MBL Logan Science Journalism Program